davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

   - `Cmd` + `Up` / `Down` to move up / down a folder level
   - `Cmd` + `Down` on a file to open it

+  This is especially useful in Open / Save dialogs!

 - ***View / navigate to ancestor folder***